invaderrssofficial-source/invaders.final/DEPLOYMENT.md

 Before going live:

-- [ ] All environment variables are set
+- [ ] All environment variables are set in Vercel
+- [ ] Web app loads at `https://your-project.vercel.app`
-- [ ] Test all API endpoints
+- [ ] Test all API endpoints work
+- [ ] Mobile app points to production API URL
 - [ ] Supabase Row Level Security (RLS) is configured
+- [ ] Database has proper indexes for performance
 - [ ] API rate limiting is considered (if needed)
-- [ ] Error logging is set up
+- [ ] Error logging/monitoring is set up
-- [ ] Database has proper indexes
-- [ ] Frontend points to production API
 - [ ] Test on real devices (iOS & Android)
+- [ ] Test web app on different browsers
 - [ ] Monitor for first 24-48 hours after launch

 ## Support